Azure/LabServices/TemplateManagement/PowerShell/ActiveDirectoryJoinV2/readme.md

     - View the proper domain name in the UI.
     - Open command window and use dsregcmd.
 Additional troubleshooting tips using this tool. https://learn.microsoft.com/en-us/azure/active-directory/devices/troubleshoot-device-dsregcmd

+- If the password file / domain join scripts have been removed.
+You can reset the student VM or copy those files from the template VM.
+If you are using scheduled tasks I would disable the task in the template VM and reset the student VM to manually debug.

 # Rename student VMs to unique names
 ## How to setup the template VM
 ### Information you'll need